25 Signs That Have No Business Being So Terrifying

 Behavioral research suggests that our reactions to fear-inducing signs can be mitigated through cognitive reframing.
 Techniques derived from cognitive-behavioral therapy (CBT) encourage individuals to challenge their immediate fears and replace them with more rational thoughts.
 For example, when encountering a sign warning of dangerous wildlife, instead of allowing fear to take over, individuals can remind themselves that such risks are statistically low and manageable with proper precautions.

-This approach not only helps in reducing anxiety but also fosters resilience and a sense of agency in managing one's environment, turning a fearful encounter into an opportunity for informed decision-making.
+This approach not only helps reduce anxiety but also fosters resilience and a sense of agency in managing one's environment, turning a fearful encounter into an opportunity for informed decision-making.

 8. Sign at the rhino exhibit at the zoo